 Instead of finding a job that pays for your college degree, how about getting paid for learning on the job?
 Through paid apprenticeship and education programs, that’s exactly what most electricians do to begin their careers.
 Typically, apprenticeships span four to five years and include a combination of classroom instruction and paid on-the-job training every year.

-Electrician earnings are impacted by specialization and location, but the median wages for the industry totaled $56,900 in 2020.
+Electrician earnings are impacted by specialization and location, but the median wages for the industry totaled $62,350 per year in 2024.

 7. Plumber

 Installing and repairing piping and plumbing fixtures can be counted among jobs that pay well without a degree.
-Plumbers accounted for 490,200 people in the workforce in 2019, and the BLS predicts the profession will grow 4% over the next ten years.
+Plumbers account for around 473,400 people in the workforce.

 The path to becoming a plumber parallels the apprenticeship and training requirements for electricians.
-A standard plumber apprenticeship spans four to five years and 2,000 hours of on-the-job training and classroom coursework.
+A standard plumber apprenticeship spans four to five years and requires 2,000 hours of on-the-job training and classroom coursework.
 In most cases, a high school diploma or its equivalent is required to be accepted into a program.
+You can find apprenticeships through plumbing companies and trade unions.

 8. Wind Turbine Technician

 Considering careers without a degree but worried about long-term prospects?
 A job in wind energy could be a safe bet.
-Between 2019 and 2029, the BLS projects wind turbine technician jobs to grow by 61%, making it one of the fastest growing occupations in the United States.
+Over roughly the next ten years, the BLS projects wind turbine technician jobs to grow by 60%, making it one of the fastest growing occupations in the United States.

 Wind turbine technicians may perform tasks related to maintenance, repair, inspection, and analysis of wind energy systems.
 Community colleges and technical schools often offer associate’s degrees and certificates in wind energy technology that can improve a candidate’s prospects.

 Upon hire, technicians usually complete about 12 months of on-the-job training related to electrical safety, equipment operation, and climbing wind towers.
-Wages can vary by location, but the median pay for wind turbine technicians was $56,230 in 2020.
+Wages can vary by location, but the median pay for wind turbine technicians was $62,580 per year in 2024.

 9. Court Reporter